 I remember that the mansions do get crowded as the day goes on (especially in the summer), so we went first thing in the morning.
 During my days working there, the crowds would line up around the corner, especially on weekends.
 Go midweek, in the morning, for the best experience.

 The Breakers now offers audio tours, and there is a special one just for children.
 My husband and I had the choice of listening to the adult tour or the children’s tour, but chose the children’s.
 I was so impressed with how captivating it is for kids.
 The tour is given from the perspective of the house, and offers narration about the various motifs seen throughout the house, as well as information about the children of the home and what their daily life was like.
-It’s very engaging.
+It’s very engaging, for both kids and adults.

 After we finished touring the Breakers, my kids asked to visit another mansion.
 I decided to take them down the road to Marble House, also owned by the Vanderbilt family.